 13. Baby pod

 I love baby sling.
 It did help me a lot in doing housework.
 But I only used the sling when I had my second child.
 As I didn’t use the sling for my elder son because he was a quite chubby and chunky baby.
 So I the sling was too small that I had to return it :-).

 16. Baby car seat

-The best choice is you get baby travel system which normally includes car seat, baby pram and baby pushchair.
-So you will not have to worry about the next stage of your baby travelling kit.
+The best choice is you get a baby travel system which normally includes the car seat, baby pram, and baby pushchair.
+So you will not have to worry about the next stage of your baby traveling kit.

 17. Baby’s sleepsuits

 Obviously, you can buy whatever clothing items you like for your baby.
 However, I personally don’t see it important to get fancy baby clothing.
 Because for the first few months, you will only need simple clothing that you can put on and take off easily.
 As you may need to change your baby’s clothes quite a few times a day.
 Nice and cute sleepsuits will be good enough.